 Many digital marketers focus the bulk of their attention on devising strategies for acquiring new leads.
-On some level it’s understandable, because many companies prioritize metrics that reward marketers for acquiring as many new site visitors as possible.
+On some level, it’s understandable because many companies prioritize metrics that reward marketers for acquiring as many new site visitors as possible.

 However, if you neglect to create a cohesive strategy for retaining and engaging your past visitors then you are potentially missing out on a significant opportunity.
-In fact, research indicates that returning visitors will spend more time on your website, are more likely to convert and are less expensive to market to when compared to brand new users.
+In fact, research indicates that returning visitors will spend more time on your website, are more likely to convert, and are less expensive to market to when compared to brand new users.

 When a customer decides to navigate away from a website, whether because they completed a purchase or simply moved on to another page, far too many marketers view it as the end of a relationship between the customer and the brand.
-In reality, it’s simply one interaction among hopefully many that will occur over the course of a long-lasting and mutually-beneficial relationship.
+In reality, it’s simply one interaction among hopefully many that will occur over the course of a long-lasting and mutually beneficial relationship.

 That means that it’s also the very first step in a brand new marketing opportunity you have with them.
 Take advantage of the information they have given you during the visit and use it to create specific marketing value for them as you move forward.

 No one does this better than Amazon, which extensively tracks user data throughout all aspects of the site, and uses it to deliver deeply personalized product recommendations in a variety of ways.
-Your company may not have the same resources as Amazon, but you can still take a page from their playbook by scrutinizing various pieces of user data such as pages viewed, types of interactions and lead conversion statistics in order to begin your remarketing effort.
+Your company may not have the same resources like Amazon, but you can still take a page from their playbook by scrutinizing various pieces of user data such as pages viewed, types of interactions, and lead conversion statistics in order to begin your remarketing effort.

 Use gamification techniques to keep your users engaged